edysfy/Group_website/uxDesign.md

 Overall, we were pleased with how useful the paper prototype approach was.
 Despite forming only a very basic visualisation, we gathered invaluable feedback that had an impact on our project development from an early stage.

 From this, we went on to build the initial prototype of EmoteMap.
-We choose a pink and blue theme because members of our team believed it represented the ethos of EmoteMap, as pink can be an emotional color, and we included the titles 'about', 'login', and 'about'.
+We choose a pink and blue theme because members of our team believed it represented the ethos of EmoteMap, as pink can be an emotional color, and we included the icons for 'about', 'login', and title 'about'.
 Initially, this has no functionality and was just a way for us to see the initial vision of EmoteMap coming into existence.

   <p align="center">